longhorn/website/content/docs/1.5.4/deploy/important-notes/index.md

 Set this flag to **true** to allow Longhorn uninstallation.
 See more in the [uninstall](../uninstall) section.

+### New Node Drain Policies Added

+There are two new options for the [Node Drain Policy](../../references/settings#node-drain-policy) setting.
+Both `Block For Eviction` and `Block for Eviction If Contains Last Replica` automatically evict replicas from draining nodes in addition to preventing drain completion until volume data is sufficiently protected. `Block for Eviction` maintains maximum data redundancy during maintenance operations, and both new options enable automated cluster upgrades when some volumes have only one replica.
+See the new [Node Drain Policy Recommendations](../../volumes-and-nodes/maintenance/#node-drain-policy-recommendations) section for help deciding which policy to use.

+### Custom Resource Fields Deprecated

+Starting in `v1.5.4`, the following custom resource fields are deprecated.
+They will be removed in `v1.7.0`:

+- Volume.status.evictionRequested

 ### Pod Security Policies Disabled & Pod Security Admission Introduction

 - Longhorn pods require privileged access to manage nodes' storage.
 In Longhorn `v1.3.x` or older, Longhorn was shipping some Pod Security Policies by default, (e.g., [link](https://github.com/longhorn/longhorn/blob/4ba39a989b4b482d51fd4bc651f61f2b419428bd/chart/values.yaml#L260)).